Always remember the first rule of data:

 sub-image to be removed, as well as the picks and zaps.

 After an image for aperture-photometry calculations has been selected, the user can access the source-list tool via the “Source List” button on the upper-left side of the main GUI panel.
 The tool does automatic or manual processing of a source list associated with the chosen image.
 Source lists for this tool can be created by parsing the output of popular source-extraction software, such as SExtractor.
-It is even possible to create a source list by editting APT’s output photometry-table file (after copying it to another filename).
+It is even possible to create a source list by editing APT’s output photometry-table file (after copying it to another filename).

 The source-list tool first requires that the filename of a source list be selected.
 The format of the source-list file is plain text and consists of one set of source coordinates per line in the file, where the coordinates are delimited by one or more spaces.
 Either image-pixel coordinates or equatorial coordinates are permitted.
 Equatorial coordinates can be either in decimal degrees or the sexagesimal representation with “hms dms”